Hydration and Nutrition Strategies for Desert Hiking

 3. Pre-Hydrate Before Your Hike

-Start your hike fully hydrated by drinking plenty of water before you head out.
-Pre-hydration helps prevent early dehydration and allows you to start your hike with an optimal level of fluids.
+Start your hike fully hydrated by drinking plenty of water before setting out.
+Pre-hydration helps prevent early dehydration and ensures you begin with optimal fluid levels.
 Pair this with a light, balanced breakfast rich in complex carbohydrates and protein for sustained energy.

 High-energy snacks that are easy to carry and quick to consume are essential for desert hiking.
-Choose snacks that provide a balance of carbohydrates, protein, and healthy fats to maintain your energy levels throughout the hike.
-Some great options include:
+Choose snacks providing a balance of carbohydrates, protein, and healthy fats to maintain energy levels throughout your hike.
+Great options include:

 - Trail mix with nuts, dried fruit, and seeds